vitaliihonta/landing/mdoc/input/workflows-activities.md

 Let's focus on the Activities and Workflows basics.
 You'll learn how they help solve real problems!

 ## YouTube Puller
 During the tutorial, we'll implement the YouTube puller.
-It is non-trivial, so you have to install some dependencies.
+It is non-trivial, so we have to install some dependencies.
 The final code is published in this [Github Gist](https://gist.github.com/vitaliihonta/3b1d6ea96422caef5ea11af03281ad77).
 The example uses [Scala CLI](https://scala-cli.virtuslab.org/) as it allows to run the example easily.
 You should either [install Scala CLI](https://scala-cli.virtuslab.org/install/) or adapt the example for your favorite build tool.

-The functionality you're implementing consists of multiple steps.
+The functionality we're implementing consists of multiple steps.
 All of them require [ZIO Temporal](https://zio-temporal.vhonta.dev/).
 Let's follow the implementation steps and collect the list of other dependencies:
 1. Fetching data from YouTube.
     - YouTube Java SDK is required to perform API requests.
-    - ZIO Streams will help you to deal with data flows a lot
+    - ZIO Streams will help us to deal with data flows a lot
 2. Converting data into a format common for all possible content sources.
-    - Enumeratum is a must-have as you're working with Scala 2.13
+    - Enumeratum is a must-have as we're working with Scala 2.13
 3. Storing data in the file system.
     - In real life, it would be a distributed file system like HDFS or AWS S3.
 In the example, we're going to use a local file system.
     - A common data format used in data engineering is Parquet.
 However, for simplification, the puller will produce data serialized into JSON.
 Therefore, we're going to use ZIO JSON.